-The various introductory chemistry courses (CHM 1040, CHM 1430, CHM 1440/1470 and CHM 1450/1480) are for students in different majors with different levels of mathematical and physical science preparation.
+The various introductory chemistry courses (CHM 1040, CHM 1440/1470 and CHM 1450/1480) are for students in different majors with different levels of mathematical and physical science preparation.
 Students who do not place in MTH 0662 or a higher MTH course are advised to complete MTH 0661 prior to enrolling in any chemistry course.
-Students must consult with the chemistry department adviser or their major adviser before enrolling in CHM 1040 or CHM 1430.
+Students must consult with the chemistry department adviser or their major adviser before enrolling in CHM 1040.

 CHM 1040 is designed primarily for pre-nursing students.
-Computer science and engineering students may enroll in CHM 1430 or CHM 1440/1470.
+Computer science and engineering students may enroll in CHM 1440/1470.
 Science majors (biology, biochemistry, chemistry, environmental health, physics) and students majoring in the health sciences should enroll in CHM 1440/1470.

 CHM 1440/1470 and CHM 1450/1480 are prerequisite to all higher chemistry courses except CHM 2010 and CHM 3000.
-Credit will be allowed for only one course in the following series: CHM 1040, CHM 1430, CHM 1440/1470.
+Credit will be allowed for only one course in the following series: CHM 1040, CHM 1440/1470.
 Credit will not be allowed in major and minor programs in chemistry, biology or physics for CHM 1040, CHM 2010 and CHM 3000, except for CHM 3000, which is allowed for the STEP majors in biology and chemistry.